Your role once the redesign process is complete

 - Perform routine maintenance; see the list below for suggestions.

 The new content on your website is intentionally "evergreen," meaning that it was written to minimize ideas and phrases that may quickly become outdated.
 Even so, it's a good idea to review certain sections of your site once each semester to be certain that the information is current.
 Particularly pay attention to the following pages.

 - Student Opportunities

 Keep in mind that program information, faculty profiles and scholarship information are largely maintained through pulls from databases.
 When those databases are updated, the changes will automatically appear on your website.

-Changes and additions to your faculty profiles can be emailed to the office of Web and new media.
-Photographic services can be hired to take faculty headshots.
+Changes and additions to your faculty profiles can be emailed to web strategy and development.
+Visual media can be hired to take faculty headshots.
 Free portrait days, during which faculty and staff receive professional headshots at no charge, are held throughout the year.